cmspastores/webapp/README.md

 ## SETUP

-• PHP – Ensure you have PHP 7.3 or later installed.
+* PHP - Ensure you have PHP 7.3 or later installed
-• Composer – Download and install Composer from https://getcomposer.org.
+* Composer - Download and install Composer from https://getcomposer.org
-• Laravel Installer (optional) – Install globally with Composer
-  Note: composer global require laravel/installer
+* Laravel Installer (optional) - Install globally with Composer (Note: composer global require laravel/installer)
-• Database – Install MySQL (or PostgreSQL, SQLite, etc.) for your app’s database.
+* Database - Install MySQL (or PostgreSQL, SQLite, etc.) for your app’s database
-• Node.js and npm – Needed for front-end builds (e.g. Tailwind CSS, Vite).
+* Node.js and npm - Needed for front-end builds (e.g. Tailwind CSS, Vite)
-• Git – Useful for version control and cloning repositories.
+* Git - Useful for version control and cloning repositories
-• Code Editor – VS Code or your preferred editor.
+* Code Editor - VSCode or your preferred editor

 -----------------------------